 Program Format and Delivery Models

 On-campus model: takes place on the Poughkeepsie campus, and coursework may be completed either through full-time or part-time study.
-Candidates are accepted in the fall.
-A limited number of courses are offered in the summers.
+Candidates are accepted in the spring.
+A limited number of courses are offered in the summer.
 The program is designed so that it can be completed by a full-time student in three to four semesters, completing 9 or 12 credits each semester.
 A full-time student usually attends evening classes and takes 9 credits per semester.
 Each course is worth three credits and meets one evening per week, and some online course opportunities.
 Part-time students must complete the program within five years from the first matriculation in the program.
 Study plans can be customized for individual student needs.
 Some courses are offered both fall and spring, other courses are offered only fall or only spring.
 The study plans will reflect the order of course offerings.
 Study plans are customized according to individual needs and availability of courses.
 Due to course availability and course planning, candidates in collaboration with the Director of Graduate Programs will design a study plan for each student upon their acceptance into the program.
 Candidates should follow the study plan and consult with the director for any changes.